joelyu/HDS-W1/README.md

 ## Effects of age and gender on using gene expression levels as prognostic markers for diffuse large B cell lymphoma (DLBCL)

 This is the submission GitHub repository for the Module 1 Assignment for the MSt program in Healthcare Data Science.
-The datasets are derived from, and are therefore fully attribute to Reddy et. al for their work on Genetic and Functional Drivers of Diffuse Large B Cell Lymphoma ([ScienceDirect link here](https://www.sciencedirect.com/science/article/pii/S0092867417311212)), namely the [S1 Table](https://ars.els-cdn.com/content/image/1-s2.0-S0092867417311212-mmc1.xlsx) and [Supplementary Table S2](https://ars.els-cdn.com/content/image/1-s2.0-S0092867417311212-mmc2.xlsx) from their Supplementary Materials.
+The datasets are derived from, and are therefore fully attribute to Reddy et. al for their work on Genetic and Functional Drivers of Diffuse Large B Cell Lymphoma ([ScienceDirect link here](https://www.sciencedirect.com/science/article/pii/S0092867417311212)), namely the [S1 Table](https://ars.els-cdn.com/content/image/1-s2.0-S0092867417311212-mmc1.xlsx) and [S2 Table](https://ars.els-cdn.com/content/image/1-s2.0-S0092867417311212-mmc2.xlsx) from their Supplementary Materials.
 See [Data Attribution](#data-attribution) for details.

 ---